MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M02L04_Security_roles.md

 ## Exercise 2 – Solutions

-In this exercise, you will export the solution from the Practice environment and import it into the MOD Administrator's environment.
+In this exercise, you will export the solution from the Development environment and import it into the Live environment.

 ### Task 2.1 – Export managed solution

 1. Navigate to the Power Apps Maker portal <https://make.powerapps.com>.

-1. Make sure you are in the **Practice** environment.
+1. Make sure you are in the **Development** environment.

 1. Select **Solutions**.